 Global & International Studies - Interagency Track

-The Interagency Studies curriculum consists of 33 credit hours, with KU granting six hours of credit for ILE education.
-The remaining 27 credit hours come from nine KU courses that are taught at two locations: night courses at the Command and General Staff College and day courses at KU's main campus in Lawrence.
-The night-school classes - four courses taken in sequence - are taught from August to March at the CGSC.
-The final five courses are taught at KU from April through July.
-The program is fully integrated into the ILE year to minimize the impact on officers’ time.
+The objective of the Interagency Studies Program, or ISP, is to prepare military officers for working in interagency environments by expanding their abilities to conceptualize and address issues beyond their military training.
+The program offers coursework from multiple disciplines with an array of theoretical frameworks.
+The ISP curriculum consists of 30 credit hours, with KU granting six hours of credit for ILE education.
+The remaining 24 credit hours come from eight KU courses that are taught at two locations: night courses at the Command and General Staff College and day courses at KU's main campus in Lawrence.
+The evening classes - four courses taken in sequence - are taught from late July to March at the CGSC.
+The final four courses are taught at the KU Lawrence campus from March through late June.

 For additional information about the Global Interagency Studies track of the M.A. in Global and International Studies program, contact: